nanvel/blog/2016/12/software-development-terms.md

 > Concurrency provides a way to structure a solution to solve a problem that may (but not necessary) be parallelizable.
 >
 > Rob Pike, Co-inventor of the Go language

+## Deterministic

+The same operation produces the same result.

 ## Duck typing